fedemcmac/a-little-help/README.md

 ### Notes

-This app is optimised for mobile use, please change your browser device settings accordingly.
+This app is optimised for mobile use, please change your browser's device settings accordingly.